Sega Master System Architecture

 A quick introduction

 The Master System comes from a long line of succession.
-What started as a collection of off-the-shelf components, has now gained a new identity thanks to Sega’s engineering.
+What began as a collection of off-the-shelf components has now acquired a new identity thanks to Sega’s engineering.

 Models and variants

-I was a bit confused at first while reading about the different models that Sega ended up shipping, so here is a summary of the main models discussed to avoid further confusion:
+I was a bit confused at first when reading about the different models that Sega eventually shipped.
+So, here is a summary of the main models to clarify any potential confusion:

-From now on I’ll use the term ‘Master System’ or ‘SMS’ to refer to all of these, except when talking about exclusive features from a particular model.
+From now on, I’ll use the term ‘Master System’ or ‘SMS’ to collectively refer to these models, except when discussing features exclusive to a specific variant.

 CPU

-Sega decided on a fully-fledged Zilog Z80 CPU running at ~3.58 MHz.
-A popular choice by computer manufacturers like the Spectrum, Amstrad or Tandy.
+Sega opted for a fully-fledged Zilog Z80 CPU running at ~3.58 MHz, a popular choice among computer manufacturers such as Sinclair, Amstrad, and Tandy.

 Image

-The American Tandy TRS-80 (1977) I found in the Computer History Museum (San Jose, California) during my visit in June 2019.
+The American Tandy TRS-80 (1977).
+I found it in the Computer History Museum (Mountain View, California), during my visit in June 2019.

 Image

-The British Sinclair ZX80 (1980).
-It’s way smaller than it looks!
-Part of Christopher Rivett’s collection [1].
+The British Sinclair ZX80 (1980), it is way smaller than it looks!
+This is part of Christopher Rivett’s collection [1].

 Popular computers across the world carrying a Z80 CPU.

-The motherboard picture at the start of the article shows an NEC D780C-1 CPU, that’s just SEGA second-sourcing the chip to different manufacturers, other revisions even included the chip manufactured by Zilog.
+The motherboard picture at the start of the article shows an NEC D780C-1 CPU, which is simply SEGA second-sourcing the chip to different manufacturers.
+Other revisions even included the chip manufactured by Zilog.
 But for this article, it doesn’t matter who fabricated the CPU, as the internal features remain the same.

 Relative comparison

-Notice how the 6502 CPU (featured in the NES) runs at a mere ~2 MHz.
-That’s around half the speed of the Master System’s chip.
-Combined with the Z80’s larger register file, one would think the Master System should outperform the NES without doubt.
+Notice how the 6502 CPU (featured in the NES) runs at a mere ~2 MHz, which is about half the speed of the Master System’s chip.
+Combined with the Z80’s larger register file, one might assume the Master System would outperform the NES without a doubt.

-Conversely, if we dig deeper, you’ll see that the 6502 houses a larger (8-bit) ALU.
-Thus, arithmetical operations that may only take two cycles in the 6502, will consume four in the case of the Z80.
-At the end of the day, this tells you that relative qualities like CPU clock speed or register file size, when analysed in isolation, may be deceiving.
-Both Z80 and 6502 excel and struggle at different tasks, it all comes down to the skills of the programmer.
+Conversely, if we dig deeper, we see that the 6502 houses a larger (8-bit) ALU.
+Thus, arithmetic operations that may only take two cycles in the 6502, will consume four on the Z80.
+Ultimately, this shows that relative qualities like CPU clock speed or register file size, when analysed in isolation, may be deceiving.
+Both the Z80 and 6502 excel and struggle at different tasks; it all comes down to the skills of the programmer.

 Memory available

-As said before, the Z80 has a 16-bit address bus, so the CPU can find up to 64 KB worth of memory.
+As mentioned earlier, the Z80 has a 16-bit address bus, so the CPU can find up to 64 KB worth of memory.
 Now, in the Master System’s memory map, you’ll find 8 KB of RAM for general-purpose use [3], this is mirrored in another 8 KB block.
 Finally, up to 48 KB of game ROM are mapped as well.

 Accessing the rest of the components

-As you can read from the previous paragraph, only main RAM and some cartridge ROM are found in the address space, so how can the program access other components?
-Well, unlike Nintendo’s Famicom/NES, not all the hardware of the Master System is mapped using memory locations.
-Instead, some peripherals are found in the I/O space.
+As you may have read in the previous paragraph, only the main RAM and some cartridge ROM are found in the address space.
+So, how does the program access other components?
+Well, unlike Nintendo’s Famicom/NES, not all the hardware in the Master System is mapped to memory locations.
+Instead, certain peripherals are accessed through the I/O space.

-This is because the Z80 family contains an interesting feature called I/O ports which enables the CPU to communicate with other hardware without running out of memory addresses.
-For this, there’s a separate address space for ‘I/O devices’ called ports and both share the same data and address bus.
-The difference, however, is that ports are read and written using IN and OUT instructions, respectively - as opposed to the traditional load/store instruction (LD).
+This is because the Z80 family contains an interesting feature called I/O ports, which enable the CPU to communicate with other hardware without exhausting memory addresses.
+To achieve this, there is a separate address space for ‘I/O devices’ called ports, and both share the same data and address bus.
+The difference, however, is that ports are read from and written to using IN and OUT instructions, respectively, as opposed to the traditional load/store instruction (LD).

-When an IN or OUT instruction is executed, the Z80 sets up the address lines pointing to the peripheral (which could be, for instance, a keyboard), flags its IORQ pin indicating that an I/O request has been initiated and finally flags the RD pin or the WR pin whether it’s an IN or OUT instruction, respectively.
-The addressed peripheral must manually check for the address bus and the I/O pins and perform the required operation.
-In the case of an IN instruction, the CPU will store the received value on a pre-defined register.
+When an IN or OUT instruction is executed, the Z80 sets up the address lines to point to the peripheral (which could be, for instance, a keyboard), flags its IORQ pin to indicate that an I/O request has been initiated, and finally flags the RD pin or the WR pin depending on whether it’s an IN or OUT instruction, respectively.
+Consequently, the addressed peripheral must manually monitor the address bus and the I/O pins and perform the required operation.
+In the case of an IN instruction, the CPU stores the received value in a predefined register.

 Image